 The Government announced it would mandate net gains for biodiversity in the Environment Bill in the 2019 Spring Statement.
 This followed a consultation on net gain from December 2018.
 Defra's response to the consultation was published in July 2019.
 An impact assessment on biodiversity net gain and Local Nature Recovery Strategies was published in late 2019.

-Mandatory biodiversity net gain as set out in the Environment Bill applies in England only by amending the Town & Country Planning Act (TCPA) and is likely to become law in 2023.
-The Bill sets out the following key components to mandatory BNG:
+Mandatory biodiversity net gain as set out in the Environment Act applies in England only by amending the Town & Country Planning Act (TCPA) and is likely to become law in 2023.
+The Act sets out the following key components to mandatory BNG:

 - Minimum 10% gain required calculated using Biodiversity Metric & approval of net gain plan